 The maximum allowed in each “Dolphin Swim” and “Sea Lion Encounter” is ten persons and the maximum for the “Dolphin Encounter” is 30 persons although only ten people at a time are in the water interacting with the dolphins.

 How deep is the water in the “Dolphin Swim” program?
 Do you provide wet suits and life vests when it is cold?

 The water is 10-25 feet deep in the “Dolphin Swim” program.
-Wet suits (short type) are available at no cost, while life vests are mandatory in the swim program which help participants interact more freely with the dolphins by eliminating the need to tread water.
+Wet suits (short type) are available at no cost, while life vests are mandatory in the swim program to help participants interact more freely and safely with the dolphins by eliminating the need to tread water.
 Life vests are optional for adults and mandatory for children participating in the Dolphin Encounter program.

 Can paid participants bring friends or relatives to watch their dolphin programs?